 While nostalgia glasses are certainly on, they are now being looked through by critical eyes built on 18 years of anime viewing.

-As mentioned in the opening paragraph, the first thing that struck me upon watching Outlaw Star again was its thick pulp atmosphere.
+As mentioned in the opening paragraph, the first thing that hit me upon watching Outlaw Star again was its thick pulp atmosphere.
 Cowboy Bebop struck the perfect balance between chic and pulp, while Trigun–being based on manga–had the traditional anime sheen on it.
 Among the three, Outlaw Star most certainly gets the Gold Star for being delicious pulpy sophomoric junk food.

 Let’s start with our main hero–Gene Starwind.
 While Mr. Spiegel and Mr. Stampede are rather romanticized male leads, I am sure many viewers back in the day saw themselves in Gene.
 Me being 28 as of this writing and a salaryman living in Japan, I sure do.
 He plays, he pays to play, and he goes out to drink all the time.
 He uses money irresponsibly in general, and simply thinks he’s The Shit.
 The typical wannabe-macho male spirit in him is strong, with some shiny anime polish.